Ronde van Vlaanderen - Yellow loop

-On the yellow loop (103 km) you will be challenged by some serious cobblestone roads, such as Wannegem-Lede, the famous Paddestraat – with time eegistration – and the Volkegemberg.
+Cobbles are the speciality of the yellow loop (102 km) where you will be challenged by some serious cobblestone roads, such as Huispontweg, Doorn, the famous Paddestraat and Kerkgate.
+That's not all, however, the Wolvenberg, Nokereberg and the famed Molenberg will put your climbing legs to the test also.Show larger map

-The last climb of Dwars Door Vlaanderen and the finale of Nokere koerse: the only option here is to put the pedal to the metal and forge on ahead: a 350 m stretch, with an average gradient of 5.7% and the steepest incline at 7%.
-Could this be the perfect place to speed past the pack? © Photonews
+The last climb of Dwars Door Vlaanderen and the finale of Nokerekoerse: the only option here is to put the pedal to the metal and forge on ahead: a 350 m stretch, with an average gradient of 5.7% and the steepest incline at 7%, it was here that a touch of wheels in the sprint led to a huge crash for Mathieu Van Der Poel in the 2019 Nokerekoerse.

-The 2.400 meter long cobblestone road ‘Paddestraat’ is Flanders’ most well-known cyclist’s ‘scourge’.
+The 2.260 meter long cobblestone road ‘Paddestraat’ is Flanders’ most well-known cyclist’s ‘scourge’.
 This present day bone rattler was once part of a Roman ‘Via’ between Boulogne-sur-Mer and Cologne.
 The Paddestraat became a well-deserved national monument in 1995.
 Here you will find the ‘Ronde van Vlaanderen Monument’, which lists the names of all Ronde winners since 1973, the year in which the Paddestraat was added to the parcours.
+The right hand bend after the railway crossing where you enter the cobbles was where Frank Vandenbroucke lost his bid for glory in 1999 after a brave attack with 150km to go in the company of teammate Philippe Gaumont.
+"Fresh" from a night out in Bruges that lasted until the early hours, Gaumont slid out on the bend and broke his wrist.
+VDB still managed to take second in the sprint.

 Paddestraat is a remnant of an old Roman road that joined the French Bavay with the East-Flemish Velzeke.
 And the fact that there are still cobblestones here can be attributed